 What is Deforestation?

-They help people thrive by purifying the air we breath and the water we drink, and they provide a home to 80 percent of our terrestrial biodiversity, providing habitat for a vast array of trees, plants, animals, and insects.
+They help people thrive by purifying the air we breath and the water we drink, and they provide a home to a large percentage of our terrestrial biodiversity, providing habitat for a vast array of trees, plants, animals, and insects.
 Forests also play a critical role in preventing climate change because they absorb carbon dioxide from the atmosphere.

 Unfortunately, the forests of the world, and especially the tropical rainforests, are under threat.
-Deforestation is what occurs when large strands of forest are burned or cut down so that the wood can be used as construction materials.
-They are also cut down to make room for industries, for crops, and for animals to graze.
+Deforestation is what occurs when large strands of forest are burned, or cut down so that the wood can be used as construction materials.
+They are also removed to make room for industries, or to make room for crops, and for animals to graze.
 The Union of Concerned Scientists estimates that an area approximately the size of Switzerland is lost to deforestation each and every year.

 Scientists inform us that terrestrial biodiversity is usually greater in the warmer climate near the equator.
 And for this reason, the tropical rainforests are a notable hotspot for biodiversity.
-While tropical forest ecosystems cover less than 10 percent of earth’s surface, they are estimated to contain an astonishing 60 to 90 percent of the world’s species.
-Since there are so many species of plants and animals that haven’t even been discovered yet, no one really knows the true number of species for sure!
+For example, Mongabay, a nonprofit environmental science and conservation news platform, informs us that although the rainforests cover less than 2 percent of Earth’s surface, they house an estimated 50 percent of all life on the planet’s land masses.
+The estimates from different scientific organizations on this subject are broad, and differ widely because there are so many species of plants and animals living in the rainforests that haven’t been discovered yet, no one really has any idea what the true number of species actually is!

-These estimates say that more than half of all plant and land animal species in the world live in tropical forests.
-This biodiversity makes the rainforests an ecological treasure trove!
-But unfortunately, with deforestation occurring at such a high rate all over the world, it includes losing the biodiversity of the tropical rainforests.
+One thing the various scientific estimates typically have in common, however, is that they suggest that more than half of all plant and land animal species alive on the planet can be found in tropical forests.
+This makes the tropical rainforests an ecological treasure trove!
+But unfortunately, with deforestation occurring at such a high rate all over the planet, it includes losing the biodiversity of the tropical rainforests.

 Palm oil is a commonly produced vegetable oil and it is found in a staggering amount (approximately half) of all supermarket products.
 It is cheap to produce, versatile, and it can be added to a number of both food and personal products like lipsticks and shampoo.
 There is controversy because its popularity and usefulness in a wide array of products has spurred people to clear tropical rainforests simply to just grow palm trees.

 The cultivation of soybeans is another major driver of deforestation,- especially in the Amazon basin.
 The seeds from the soybean plant are used to provide food for people, but ironically, this actually only accounts for a small percentage of total soybean production.
 For the most part, soybeans are grown and harvested to provide feed for livestock.
-And in particular,- soybeans are used as feed for cattle.
+In particular, soybeans are used as feed for cattle.

-Some 80 percent of the deforestation of the Amazon can be attributed directly to cattle ranching.
-Today, Brazil is the largest exporter of beef in the world, spurring rampant deforestation in the Amazon region for cattle grazing.
-The result of this deforestation is soil erosion, loss of habitat, and a tragic loss of biodiversity.
-The topic of the next section expands on a few different ways that agriculture has an impact on our global environment.
+But there is more.
+In addition to the demand for soybeans, according to the Yale University Global Forest Atlas, some 80 percent of the deforestation of the Amazon can be attributed directly to cattle ranching.
+Today, Brazil has become the largest exporter of beef in the world, spurring rampant deforestation in the Amazon region for cattle grazing.
+The result of this deforestation is soil erosion, loss of habitat, as well as a tragic loss of biodiversity.

 Next up: What is the link between agriculture and climate change?